AlexArcPy/intern-wiki/Running-Tests.md

 <tr>
 <th scope="row"><code>config</code></th>
 <td>No</td>
-<td>The module ID of the configuration file that should be used when running Test Stack.</td>
+<td>The module ID of the configuration file that should be used when running Intern.</td>
 </tr>
 <tr>
 <th scope="row"><code>suites</code></th>